-a) Cash and cash equivalents
+a) Cash

 Cash consists of cash held in bank accounts.
-For purposes of the statement of cash flows, the Company considers all highly liquid debt instruments purchased with a maturity of three months or less to be cash equivalents to the extent the funds are not being held for investment purposes.
-The Company had no cash equivalents as at October 31, 2019 and 2018.
+For purposes of the consolidated statements of cash flows, the Company considers all highly liquid debt instruments purchased with a maturity of three months or less to be cash equivalents to the extent the funds are not being held for investment purposes.
+The Company had no cash equivalents as at October 31, 2020 and 2019.